 If happiness is supported by stability, it will wear down the stiffest barrier and win over the hardest heart.
 True joy is a beacon in the world.
-Being so rare, its presence is an indication of great good fortune, both now and in the future.
+Being so rare, its presence is an indication of good fortune, now and in the future.
 How could it be otherwise?

 Changing Line Interpretations